MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-cloud-setup.md

 ---
-title: Overview of the workload cloud setup steps for the Fabric Workload Development Kit
+title: Workload cloud setup steps
-description: This article describes the prerequisites and steps to use a cloud environment with the Workload Development Kit.
+description: Learn the prerequisites and steps to use a cloud environment with the Microsoft Fabric Workload Development Kit.
 author: KesemSharabi
 ms.author: kesharab
 ms.topic: how-to